aimerykong/MPC2026-tutorial/README.md

 - Jupyter Notebook files are for hands-on coding.
 They can be imported to Google Colab, which will be used in this short course.
 - For each Jupyter Notebook file, there is an instruction file in pdf format, providing important details.
-- Datasets used in this short course are included in the "datasets" folder.
+- Datasets used in this short course are included in the **datasets** folder.
-- Slides in pdf will be uploaded after this course (by April, 2026).
+- Finalized slides in pdf will be uploaded to the **slides** folder after this course (by April, 2026).

 ## Contact